-We have worked on natural resource development projects since the construction of the Aswan Dam in the early 20th century which unlocked Egypt’s agricultural potential.
-Today, our wide-ranging work – from undertaking catchment management in China, biodiversity surveys and planning in post-war Iraq and strategic environmental assessment of fisheries in the UK – means that Mott MacDonald is a key partner for government, development and conservation organisations globally.
+We've worked on natural resource development projects since the construction of the Aswan Dam in the early 20th century which unlocked Egypt’s agricultural potential.
+Today, our wide-ranging work – undertaking catchment management in China, biodiversity surveys and planning in post-war Iraq and strategic environmental assessment of fisheries in the UK – means that Mott MacDonald is a key partner for government, development and conservation organisations globally.

 Growing populations, expanding urban areas and infrastructure networks put pressure on pristine habitats.
 We have helped government and multinational agencies survey and develop conservation plans for threatened species, such as the Snow Leopard in Mongolia, and habitats such as the Eurasian Steppes in Ukraine, Russia and Moldova.

 We also help our customers with solutions where habitats have been affected by over-development or severely damaged by uncontrolled resource exploitation.
 We prepared, for example, a strategic environmental assessment of near-shore shell fishing in the UK North Sea that the North Eastern Inshore Fisheries and Conservation Authority uses to steer sustainable development.
 In Indonesia, we have developed novel strategies for the restoration of mangrove forests devastated by deforestation, allowing for sustainable economic development by indigenous peoples.

 Natural resources provide valuable economic and social benefits when sustainably developed with respect for the environment.
 We've carried out a ground-breaking strategic biodiversity survey of the main oil-producing areas of Iraq for an oil developer client, with a focus on wetlands and the aquatic environment.
 We also helped our UK client, Anglian Water, design and build a new bird reserve at Rutland Water to complement its strategic Wing Water Supply Project.